nishishailesh/send_email/README.md

 check emails\
 update crontab file to execute periodically\

+in debian 10, SMTP and SMTP_SSL worked. in ubuntu (2021) only SMTP_SSL worked
 general use
 ===========
 to divert messages from all applications to this database\